-2 Countries and territories that qualify as tax havens are listed on the tax haven blacklist approved by Spanish Royal Decree 1080/1991 but are automatically excluded from the blacklist when they sign a tax treaty with Spain containing an exchange-of-information clause or a tax exchange-of-information agreement.
+Countries and territories that qualify as tax havens are listed on the tax haven blacklist approved by Spanish Royal Decree 1080/1991 but are automatically excluded from the blacklist when they sign a tax treaty with Spain containing an exchange-of-information clause or a tax exchange-of-information agreement.
 This exclusion is effective from the date the agreement or tax treaty enters into force.
+The Anti-Tax Evasion Bill which will amend the relevant concept and may facilitate an update of the content of the blacklist is pending to be passed at the time this chapter was drafted.